-hanging the way Hong Kong thinks about fashion Christiana Dean, founded Redress, a Hong Kong-based NGO dedicated to the promotion of environmental sustainability in the fashion industry.
-Christiana, for over a decade, has made it her mission to educate Hong Kongers on the immense amounts of population and waste the fashion industry creates for the planet.
-Addressing the issues that arise from instant fashion, Christiana has been leading pop shops for clothing exchanges, DIY clothing re-design, and collection and distribution of unwanted clothes to local charities.
+Changing the way Hong Kong thinks about fashion Christina Dean founded Redress, a Hong Kong-based NGO dedicated to the promotion of environmental sustainability in the fashion industry.
+For over a decade, Christina has made it her mission to educate Hongkongers on the immense amounts of population and waste the fashion industry creates for the planet.
+Addressing the issues that arise from instant fashion, Christina has been leading popup shops for clothing exchanges, DIY clothing re-design, and collection and distribution of unwanted clothes to local charities.
 Most recently, she has partnered with the Spanish clothing brand Zara to implement an unwanted clothing collection, allowing undesirable textiles to be recycled.